Goldinteractive/fe-cli/README.md

 ### Execute local version
 There is a npm script to run the cli locally: `npm run main setup xyz ...`

+### Run tests
+This project uses Jest for unit testing, simply run: `yarn run test`.

 ### Publish version

 It's not required to run any build process before publishing.

+Just be sure to run the tests before publishing.

 This package is published using `yarn publish`.